Support HER

 Councillor GatHERings

-We are inviting all women serving as councillors to switch off from regular work for an hour and a half and come together with other women, from across the political spectrum, to share your challenges, experiences, resources and advice.
+We are inviting all women serving as councillors to switch off from regular work for an hour and a half and come together to share and learn - find tools that can support you in your work.

 The sessions will be lightly facilitated by Executive Coach Julie Drybrough who will help guide the time, which otherwise will remain an open and informal discussion.